 - Gather: Fellowship and games.
 All children, grades 1-5, will be together for this section.
 All children, grades 6-8, will be together for this section.
 (40 minutes, including welcome)

 - Proclaim: Opening prayer with intercessions and gratitude, experiential (kerygmatic) talk, and small group clusters.
-Grades 1-2 in McGivney Hall and grades 3-5 in the Chaminade, and grades 6-8 will be in the Youth Room to listen to varying talks suitable to their grade levels (15 minutes)
+Grades 1-2, 3-5 and 6-8 will breakout and listen to varying talks suitable to their grade levels (15 minutes)

 - Send: In small groups, leader(s) will encourage the children to share what they received, ask questions, and reflect on how to live the teachings.
 The clusters will end in the chapel, with Eucharistic adoration and guided prayer (20 minutes)

 Program requirements for the year: Attend and participate in all 12 classes (six classes in fall and six classes in winter) as well as complete the at-home Pflaum Gospel Weeklies activities.
 Families are encouraged to attend and participate in the four Family Prayer Projects- 45-minute “Holy Hour” and formation for families.